jasukej/jasukej/README.md

 - 👋 Hi, I’m @jasukej
-- 👀 I’m interested in back-end web development and looking to experiment with ML.
+- 👀 I’m interested in front-end web development and looking to experiment with ML.
 - 🌱 I’m currently learning SQL
 - 📫 How to reach me -> roselinakeziarijadi@gmail.com